 To find out about our recent CPMM Alumni and their experience of the programme, visit the Alumni Testimonial page.

 The quality of the teaching was outstanding.
 All the tutors were friendly and supportive, and their enthusiasm was infectious and created the right kind of ambience for adult learners

 17/18 CPMM Student

 We answer your questions about the programme, the range of support available and the application process.Find out more

 The Certificate: The Practice of Music Making is designed to support musicians from a wide range of instrumental and vocal traditions to develop as performers and as musical collaborators.
 Here are some examples of how different types of musician might benefit.Read more

 Residential Learning Week

 Included within the programme fee is the Residential Learning Week at our World Heritage site home in Greenwich.
-For students beginning study in 2019, the residential dates for Easter 2020 will be confirmed in November.
+For students beginning study in 2022, the residential will be during Easter 2023.
+Dates to be confirmed in November 2022.

 Financial Information: CPMM Students